Treatment of deep-seated tumors

 Small children are treated under sedation, making it possible for them to remain exactly positioned during treatment.
 Radiation treatment under sedation is made possible through a close cooperation with the Anesthesia Team of the Children’s Hospital of Zürich.

 Because acute side effects during the series of treatments are so seldom in almost all of our patients, it is only rarely necessary that a patient must be admitted to one of the local hospitals.
 Usually, these are chemo-therapy patients.
-All other patients are treated on an outpatient basis and either come from home every day or live in a hotel or vacation apartment in the vicinity of PSI.
-Our secretaries gladly offer their help in finding appropriate accommodations.
+All other patients are treated on an outpatient basis and either come from home every day or - if a daily arrival is not possible - live in a hotel or vacation apartment in the vicinity of PSI.
+Our patient office gladly offer their help in finding appropriate accommodations.
 Although proton therapy is generally very well tolerated, our patients should not live alone during the series of treatments, but should rather have a family member or friend with them.

 TV report of the BBC